• Four iPhone 13 models at the same iPhone 12 sizes

 iPhone 13 cameras

-We haven't heard much about the entire iPhone 13 range yet, but one leak has the iPhone 13 Pro and iPhone 13 Pro Max offering a new 6-element ultrawide lens.
-It would also offer autofocus capability.
+We're beginning to hear more about the iPhone 13 cameras, starting with reports that the iPhone 13 Pro and iPhone 13 Pro Max will offer a new 6-element ultrawide lens.
+It would also include autofocus capability.
 The current iPhone 12 Pro models sport a 5-element ultrawide angle lens.
 The more elements in a lens, the better the image quality tends to be as a rule.

 Larger sensors mean larger pixels for increased light intake, which should produce better quality photos.
 Unfortunately, it's not clear which iPhone 13s are set to take advantage of these sensors, though the iPhone 12 Pro Max featured a larger sensor when it debuted in the fall.

 On top of that Ming-Chi Kuo has predicted the iPhone 13 Pro and 13 Pro Max will both include larger apertures on their ultra-wide cameras.
 Kuo said that both phones will come with an f/1.8 aperture, up from the f/2.4 on the iPhone 12.
 Paired with a six-element lens, that means more light will come in through the camera and improve picture quality.